TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="builddockerimagesnappy"></a>
 ### Building Image from the Latest Version of SnappyData OSS

-By default, the Dockerfile creates Docker image from the latest version of SnappyData OSS.
+By default, the Dockerfile creates a Docker image from the latest version of SnappyData OSS.

 ```
 $ docker build -t <your-docker-repo-name>/<image_name>[:<image-tag>] .